Proteins, encoded by individual genes, orchestrate nearly every function of the cell.

 Initiation is the first step of eukaryotic transcription and requires RNAP and several transcription factors to proceed.

-Elongation synthesizes pre-mRNA in a 5' to 3' direction, and termination occurs once RNAPII encounters a poly-A tail.
+Elongation synthesizes pre-mRNA in a 5' to 3' direction, and termination occurs in response to termination sequences and signals.

 rRNA and tRNA are structural molecules that aid in protein synthesis but are not themselves translated into protein.